algochoi/simple-nft-tutorial/README.md

 ![env file screenshot](img/env-file.png)

 ## Upload your beautiful image using NFT.storage
 There are many ways of uploading your data or image, but we will use [NFT.storage](https://nft.storage/), which will store your image in decentralized IPFS.
-This way, the should be able to live for a long time in public storage [^2].
+This way, the file should be able to live for a long time in public storage [^2].
 Sign up for a free account, click on `Files`, and upload your beautiful image!
 ![nft storage screenshot](img/nftstorage.png)

 Copy the CID from the site and note it down somewhere as we will use it in the next step!